finom/finom/docs/APPLICATION_STATE_MANAGEMENT.md

 }]
 ```

 Now let's build our store.
 The store is split by entities and every entity has `data` field. `data` is a key-value object where keys are entity IDs, and values are flattened entities themselves.
+To identify entity type and figure out where entities need to be stored we use `entityType` field that's a read-only DB field.

 ```ts
 const rootStore = {